Minimal generating set of planar moves for surfaces embedded in the four-space: Surface bonded link diagrams

 In the case where $k\in\{M3, M9, M10, M11, M12\}$ the semi-invariant $f^k$ can be picked the same as in \cite{JKL15} and \cite{Jab20} after making bandaging on their zero-colored bonds.
 Recall here the shortest two functions to define: function $f^{M9}$ counts the number of link components after positive resolution of each band.
 Function $f^{M10}$ counts the number of link components after negative resolution of each band.
 Function $f^{M11}$ counts the number of link components after adding one to all bond color values and then positive resolution of each band.

 We now define the remaining seven functions.

 Define $f^{M1}$ as a function counting the parity of the sum of classical crossings and colors of bonds.
-Define $f^{M2}$ as a function counting the number of components where each four-valent crossing is treated as flat crossing of a projection and bonds are treated as edges of this projection graph.
+Define $f^{M2}$ as a function that counts the number of connected components of the planar graph (with valency $3$ or $4$) obtained from a surface bonded link diagram by omitting over-under information of all link-link, link-bond and bond-bond crossings.
 Define $f^{M4}$ as a function counting the parity of the number of crossings between bonds and classical links such that a bond is higher than a link.
 Define $f^{M5}$ as a function counting the parity of the number of crossings between bonds and classical links such that a bond is lower than a link.
 Define $f^{M8}$ as a function counting the sum of colors of every bond.
 Cases $M6$ and $M7$ are more complicated.

-For each bond $\mathbf{b}_i$ if we travel along this bond and meet two crossings (possibly non-consecutive) such that in both crossings the bond $\mathbf{b}_i$ goes over other bond-strands $\mathbf{b}_j, \mathbf{b}_k$ define the two crossings to be \emph{bond under-crossing pair}.
-When moreover, traveling along two under-crossing stands of $\mathbf{b}_j, \mathbf{b}_k$ the mentioned crossings are between a bond under-crossing pair for both $\mathbf{b}_j, \mathbf{b}_k$ define the two crossings to be \emph{blocked bond under-crossing pair} of $\mathbf{b}_i$.
+For each bond $\mathbf{b}_i$ if we travel along this bond and meet two crossings (possibly non-consecutive) such that in both crossings the bond $\mathbf{b}_i$ goes over other bond-strands $\mathbf{b}_j$, $\mathbf{b}_k$ (possibly $j=k$) define the two crossings to be \emph{a bond under-crossing pair for $\mathbf{b}_i$}.
+When moreover, traveling along two under-crossing stands of $\mathbf{b}_j, \mathbf{b}_k$ the mentioned crossings are between a bond under-crossing pair for both $\mathbf{b}_j, \mathbf{b}_k$ define the two crossings to be \emph{a blocked bond under-crossing pair} of $\mathbf{b}_i$.

-Similarly we define \emph{blocked bond over-crossing pair}, switching words "over" with "under" in the above definition.
+Similarly we define \emph{a blocked bond over-crossing pair}, switching words "over" with "under" in the above definition.
 Define $f^{M6}$ to be the number of bonds in the diagram that has blocked bond under-crossing pair.
-Define $f^{M7}$ to be the number of bonds in the diagram that has blocked bond under-crossing pair.
+Define $f^{M7}$ to be the number of bonds in the diagram that have at least one blocked bond over-crossing pair.

 It is straightforward to check that the above functions are well-defined and have the desired property of being semi-invariants in respect to appropriate moves.

 To finish the proof we show in Table\;\ref{tab2} twelve pairs of diagrams such that to transform the diagram $D_1^k$ to the diagram $D_2^k$ by a planar isotopy and moves from $\mathcal{M}$ one have to use the move of type $k$.